-OPERATION: Note the photos at side and below showing movement of pedal down toward the nine o'clock position, you will add water to bowl.
+OPERATION: Note the photos on next page showing movement of pedal down toward the nine o'clock position, you will add water to bowl.
 Push downward further to eight o'clock position to flush contents into waste tank.
 Release pedal slowly to close flush operation.